InesFrederickx/Dermai/README.md

 - **Personalized profile:** You can customize your profile by selecting your skin type and skin concerns.
 This will give you personalized recommendations.
 - **Homepage:** Here you can find your personalized recommendations and some handy tips&tricks!
 - **Ingredients:** On this page you can all the ingredients Dermai currently has to offer.
 You can further click on them to get all the information.
-- **Gallery:** Take a picture or upload one, select what ingredients you're currently using, give a description and save!
-That's how you can keep track of your progress with using certain ingredients.
+- **Catalog:** Here you can find made-up products with a complete ingredient list.
+- **AI Chatbot:** In the corner of your screen you can find your little AI assistant, DermAI!
+They can help you with specific questions about ingredients.
 - **Profile page:** Here you can change your profile's information.

 ## Guide to running the app through Visual Studio Code